vsabhnan/RNN/README.md

 Expected run time is about an hour to an hour and a half.
 It will output all the results into “experiment_results”.csv.
 All charts are created within the formatted spreadsheet with results, which is available in the repository as “results_formatted.xlsx”.

+Requirements (python version and packages) are included in Requirements.txt.